20 AWESOME Things To Do In Rarotonga With Kids.

 With Papa Mike at Gallery Tavioni.

-20. Attend a church service
+20. Attend a Church Service in Rarotonga

 Even if you aren’t a regular church goer this is a unique experience in Rarotonga.
 (There is nothing quite like the sound of singing in a Pacific Island church!).
-And attending a church service with kids is an awesome experience.
+Attending a church service with kids is an awesome experience.
 Seeing it through their eyes and experiencing the heartfelt culture of the Cook Islands is one of those moments of travel that you will remember forever.

-Most of the Cook Island Christian Church services start at 10:00am on a Sunday.
+Most of the Cook Island Christian Church (CICC) services start at 10:00am on a Sunday.
 The local congregation and families attending will welcome you and make you more than glad that you went.

 Inside the beautiful coral CICC in Arorangi.
 Heaps of things to do in Rarotonga with kids!